Committee for Skeptical Inquiry: Following pseudoscientific and paranormal belief trends

-CSI changes its focus with the changing popularity and prominence of what it considers to be pseudoscientific and paranormal belief.
+CSI changes its focus with the changing popularity and prominence of what it considers to be pseudoscientific and paranormal beliefs.
 For example, as promoters of intelligent design increased their efforts to include it in school curricula in recent years, CSI stepped up its attention to the subject, creating an "Intelligent Design Watch" website publishing numerous articles on evolution and intelligent design in Skeptical Inquirer and on the Internet.